-- A. Toastmasters International recognizes and supports the following official speech contests: International, Evaluation, Humorous, Table Topics, Tall Tales, and Video (only for members of undistricted clubs, including Provisional Districts).
-No other contest types, showcases, etc., can be conducted by Districts (including Areas and Divisions) and Provisional Districts (including Areas and Divisions). - 1.
-Districts (including Areas and Divisions) must conduct the International Speech Contest.
+- A. Toastmasters International recognizes and supports the following official speech contests: International Speech Contest, Evaluation Contest, Humorous Speech Contest, Table Topics Contest, Tall Tales Contest, Online Speech Contest, and Video Speech Contest (only for members of undistricted clubs, including Provisional Districts).
+No other contest types, showcases, etc., can be conducted by Districts (including Areas and Divisions) and Provisional Districts (including Areas and Divisions). - Districts (including Areas and Divisions) must conduct the International Speech Contest.
 The International Speech Contest must only be conducted in English. - a) Provisional Districts (including Areas and Divisions) may conduct a speech contest in English using the rules of the International Speech Contest.
 This contest does not proceed beyond the District level.
-A contest using the rules of the International Speech Contest must be titled Provisional Speech Contest. - Districts (including Areas and Divisions) and Provisional Districts (including Areas and Divisions) may conduct up to three (3) additional English speech Districts contests each year.
+A contest using the rules of the International Speech Contest must be titled Provisional Speech Contest. - 2.
+Districts (including Areas and Divisions) and Provisional Districts (including Areas and Divisions) may conduct up to three (3) additional English speech contests each year.
 The District Director recommends which contests are to be conducted.
 The recommendations are subject to the approval of the District Executive Committee at its first meeting of the program year. - 3.
 Districts (including Areas and Divisions) including Provisional Districts (including Areas and Divisions) may also conduct up to four (4) non-English speech contests each year.
 The District Director recommends which contests are to be conducted.
-The recommendations are subject to the approval of the District Executive Committee at its first meeting of the program year. - a) Each of these contests is conducted in a language selected by the District Director and approved by the District Executive Committee. - Non-English contests are optional and maymust be conducted using the rules of the corresponding English speech contest.
-If a non-English contest is conducted using the rules of the International

-Speech Contest, it must follow all rules, including eligibility requirements.
+The recommendations are subject to the approval of the District Executive Committee at its first meeting of the program year. - a) Each of these contests is conducted in a language selected by the District Director and approved by the District Executive Committee. - b) Non-English contests are optional and must be conducted using the rules of the corresponding English speech contest.
+If a non-English contest is conducted using the rules of the International Speech Contest, it must follow all rules, including eligibility requirements. - c) If the non-English contest is being conducted using the rules of the International Speech Contest, such contest must be titled using the name of the language.
+For example: Chinese Speech Contest. - d) Non-English contests must not continue beyond the District level. - e) Districts (including Areas and Divisions) are not permitted to conduct multilingual speech contests.

-- c) If the non-English contest is being conducted using the rules of the International Speech Contest, such contest must be titled using the name of the language.
-For example: Chinese Speech Contest. - d) Non-English contests must not continue beyond the District level. - B. All District-level speech contests are conducted only at the annual District Conference. - C. Contests must originate at the club level and proceed through the Area, Division, and District levels, respectively.
+- B. All District-level speech contests are conducted only at the annual District Conference. - C. Contests must originate at the club level and proceed through the Area, Division, and District levels, respectively.
 Only contests following this progression are permitted at the Area, Division, and District levels.
 All clubs are eligible to advance contestants to the Area level in all contests, regardless of the contest language or the primary language of the club. - 1.
 Contests conducted by Provisional Districts must follow this same progression, with the exception of the Video Speech Contest. - D. Toastmasters International pays the travel expenses of each contestant who participates in the International Speech Contest at the semifinal level at the International Convention.
-The travel allowance is computed in the same manner and subject to the same restrictions as that of District leaders. - E. The Speech Contest Rulebook is pProtocol and applies to all official Toastmasters speech contests.
-Modifications to rules may only be made through the administrative pProtocol review process.
+The travel allowance is computed in the same manner and subject to the same restrictions as that of District leaders. - E. The Speech Contest Rulebook is Protocol and applies to all official Toastmasters speech contests.
+Modifications to rules may only be made through the administrative Protocol review process.
 Exceptions are not permitted. - F. Individual admission fees to a contest may be charged to audience attendees and contest officials.
 However, contestants shall never be charged a fee to compete in a to compete in a contests.
 Clubs, shall never be charged a fee to send a contestant to a contest.